Metz01/MrbsSetUpRoles/README.md

     * If you just installed MRBS there will be no **config.inc.php** but just **config.inc.php-sample**.
 Rename it: `mv config.inc.php-sample config.inc.php`

 2. Copy the MRBSLdapRoleSetUp.sh file here.
+3. Give it the permissions: `chmod +rx MRBSLdapRoleSetUp.sh`

-3. Run the script using the following command:
+4. Run the script using the following command:

 ```bash
 ./MRBSLdapRoleSetUp.sh